nestjs/docs.nestjs.com/content/microservices/grpc.md

 #### Client

-To create a client instance, we need to pass an options object with the same properties we saw above in the `createMicroservice()` method.
+To create a client instance, use the `ClientsModule`.

 ```typescript
 ClientsModule.register([